 I used an un-brined boneless, skin-on turkey breast and find that brining is not necessary to cook the most tender and flavorful breast on the smoker.

-Many stores sell pre-brined turkey breast.
+Many stores sell pre-brined breasts.
 If the ingredient label includes salt, then it already contains brine.
 However, the choice to brine or not is completely up to you.
-Some people choose to brine turkey even if it’s been pre-brined.
+Some people choose to brine even if it’s been pre-brined.
 I find it’s not necessary, takes up a lot of extra space and is extra work.
 If you’re watching your sodium intake or are on a low-sodium diet, then avoiding brine is probably a good idea because the meat will retain salt from soaking.

 Ingredients